Warberry C of E Academy and Nursery

 - Bereavement therapy – children and families in grief

-Furthermore, members of staff may receive additional training to enable them to support specific children with additional needs, for example, Makaton training to support children with communication needs.
+Furthermore, members of staff may receive additional training to enable them to support specific pupils with additional needs, for example, PECS (picture exchange communication system) training to support children with communication needs.

 What criteria must be satisfied before children and young people can access this provision/service?

-We are inclusive and consider placements for any child in our Multi Academy Trust.
+We are an inclusive academy trust and consider placements for any child across our academies and nurseries.
 We adhere to the guidance laid out in the Equalities Act 2010.
 Children with SEND are offered full access to a broad, balanced and relevant education, including an appropriate curriculum for the foundation stage.

-Through the academy’s regular monitoring of attainment and progress, children who may require additional support have their needs identified and become part of our Assess, Plan, Do, Review process.
-Parents are consulted and encouraged to participate in partnership with the academy.
+Through the regular monitoring of attainment and progress, children who may require additional support have their needs identified and become part of our ‘QFT - Assess, Plan, Do, Review’ process.
+Parents are consulted and encouraged to participate in partnership with the school.

 How do we identify the particular special educational needs of a child or young person?

-We have a clear system in place across the Trust to identify potential special educational needs for a child.
-We consider early identification of SEN to be vital.
+We have a clear system in place within the academies to identify potential special educational needs for a child.
+We consider early identification of SEND to be vital.

 - All class teachers track and monitor the data of children’s progress and attainment.
-Where a child is making limited progress, or achieving below age related expectations, we will monitor to ensure this is not due to any underlying special educational need.
+Where a child is making limited progress, or achieving below age related expectations, the class teacher monitors to ensure this is not due to any underlying special educational need.

-- Classroom observations by Senior Leaders is standard practice to ensure that children’s barriers to learning are not an issue that can be dealt with through the development of teaching strategies.
-Any concerns will be shared with the SEND team.
+- Classroom observations and learning walks by school leaders are standard practice, to ensure that children’s barriers to learning are not an issue that can be dealt with through the development of teaching strategies (quality first teacher).
+Any concerns are shared with the SLT and/or SENDCo.

-- The SEND team will subsequently use appropriate assessment tools to further investigate concerns raised through the observation and monitoring processes.
+- The SENDCo subsequently uses appropriate assessment tools to further investigate concerns raised through the observation and monitoring processes.

 How do we consult with parents and/or children and young people about their needs?

-- Individualised processes in place between nurseries and academies to ensure smooth transition.
+- Individualised processes in place between local nurseries and the school to ensure a smooth transition.

-- Individualised transition processes in place between the academies and secondary schools.
+- Individualised transition processes in place between the school and Secondary schools.

 - Home Visits on entry for children transferring from nursery